 Affirmations are an incredible tool when it comes to shifting your mindset.
 You might be used to saying your affirmations, but why not take it a step further and write them down.
 This is another simple yet highly life-changing journaling method.

 Not sure how to get started with affirmations?
 Check out these 50 Powerful Daily Affirmations For Confidence And Self-Esteem or these 37 Affirmations For Career Growth

 Growing up, I loved to draw.
 I could sit for hours drawing and doodling.
 It was truly relaxing.
 In fact, the benefits of art are so well known that Art Therapy is a whole therapy specialty of its own.

 It doesn’t matter what you draw or doodle.
-Just the simple process will help you to relax, unwind and can free up mental space for more creativity to flow through you.
-So, if writings not your thing- why not try the art journaling method.
+Just the simple process will help you to relax and unwind and can free up mental space for more creativity to flow through you.
+So, if writing’s not your thing- try the art journaling method.

 8. Write a detailed account of a day in your dream life

 Do you get lost in your thoughts, dreaming about some other life you could be living?
 Well, why not commit this to paper?
 Writing a detailed entry about a day in your dream life is a great way to connect with what you truly desire.

 It helps with visualization, and the more you do it, the clearer your visualizations will become.
 The magic of this journaling method lies in the detail.